WHAT IS ANXIETY?

-Anxiety is the body’s physical and mental response to stress and fear.
-You might experience a physical and/or mental response when stressed or fearful.
-Below are some symptoms you might experience:
+Anxiety is the body’s way and mental response to stress and fear.
+You might have a physical and/or mental response when stressed or fearful.
+Below are symptoms you might experience:

 Numbness or tingling

 Butterflies in the stomach

 IS ANXIETY COMMON?

 If you’re reading this post I’m guessing you’re experiencing anxiety, have been diagnosed with an anxiety disorder, or know someone struggling with it.

 Right out of the gates I want to normalize anxiety for you – according to the Anxiety and Depression Association of America (ADAA), anxiety is the most common mental illness, affecting 40 million adults in the U.S. You read that right – 40 million!

 So, you are definitely NOT alone and there is NOT something wrong with you.
 You’re NOT crazy!

 DOES EVERYONE EXPERIENCE ANXIETY?

 We’ve all experienced anxiety at one time or another and it’s a totally normal part of life.
 Everyone worries about situations, problems, or events from time to time.